Websoft9/aws/docs/server-backup.md

 AWS Backup is the specific backup service for AWS resources.

-1. Log in AWS console, open Services->Resource Groups->AWS Backup->Backup plans.
+1. Login to AWS console, open 【Services】>【Storage】>【AWS Backup】 and create Backup plan.
    ![AWS Backup service](https://libs.websoft9.com/Websoft9/DocsPicture/en/aws/aws-backupservices-websoft9.png)
 2. Choose to start from an existing plan and begin to create on-demand backup, that is, to choose the protected resources as you need.
    ![AWS Backup service](https://libs.websoft9.com/Websoft9/DocsPicture/en/aws/aws-backupres-websoft9.png)